-The ignition risk model can also be understood as wildfire risk.
-It is designed to demonstrate the geospatial risk of ignition and the associated expected consequences due to BVES's assets and equipment and their operations across the service territory.
+The ignition risk model by DIREXYON can also be understood as wildfire risk.
+It is designed to demonstrate the geospatial risk of ignition and the associated expected consequences of BVES's assets, equipment, and operations across the service territory.

-The risk calculation is based on assumptions and limitations from more granular subcomponents (e.g., Likelihood of Ignition, Wildfire Consequences, etc.).
+The risk calculation is based on assumptions and limitations from more granular subcomponents (e.g., likelihood of ignition, wildfire consequences, etc.).
 This model assumes all like equipment, vegetation, and other factors behave in the same manner under the expected conditions.
 The models are limited by ability to fully adjust for combined mitigation affects.
 Additionally, areas that appear similarly on mapping and modeling often have great variation among sites.
 For example, the entry of the presence of Tier 3 HFTD designation may not reflect stretches of sparse vegetation or cleared ground under overhead equipment.